Malcolm Roach: Denver Broncos

+On March 14, 2024, Roach signed a two-year contract with the Denver Broncos.
+He appeared in all 17 of Denver's games (including one start), recording two pass deflections, one forced fumble, one fumble recovery, 2.5 sacks, and 43 combined tackles.

-On September 6, 2025, Roach was placed on short-term injured reserve after suffering a grade 2 calf strain in practice ahead of the Broncos' Week 1 season opener.
-On October 8, Roach was designated to return from IR.
-He was activated three days later.
+On September 6, 2025, Roach was placed on short-term injured reserve after suffering a grade 2 calf strain in practice ahead of the Broncos' Week 1 season opener against the Tennessee Titans.
+On October 8, Roach was designated to return from IR, and was activated three days later ahead of the team's Week 6 game against the New York Jets.
+On November 26, Roach and the Broncos agreed to a three-year, $29.25 million contract extension.